avcton/avcton.github.io/content/Literature/Data Warehousing/Indexing Techniques.md

     * A scenario could be when only count is required thus accessing table is not required
 * Qualifying rows should be less than the total number of blocks in the table

-# We can utilise indexing techniques in a number of ways
+> [!info] We can utilise indexing techniques in a number of ways

 # Criteria for Indexing